Dental Implants – Crystal River, FL

 Recover Your Missing Teeth for Life

 Needless to say, missing teeth can affect much more than just your smile.
 Simple actions like eating and speaking can suddenly become awkward or even painful, drastically lowering someone’s quality of life over time.
-Whether you’re missing one tooth or most of them, Dr. Schnell can help you rebuild both your confidence and your bite using state-of-the-art dental implants.
+Whether you’re missing one tooth or most of them, Dr. Schnell can help you rebuild both your confidence and your bite using state-of-the-art dental implants in Crystal River, FL.
 These restorations go beyond normal bridges and dentures to bring back teeth in their entirety, creating something that is the next best thing to nature.
 To learn more about how implants can help close your gaps for good, contact Signature Dental Care today.

 Why Choose Signature Dental Care for Dental Implants?

 - Dentist with 30+ Years of Experience

 - Sedation Dentistry Ensures a Comfortable Appointment Every Time

 - No Wait Times EVER!

 Instead of just sitting on top of the gums like other tooth replacements, dental implants actually involve positioning tiny titanium posts within the jawbone that act as artificial tooth roots.
 They then provide the foundation for a patient’s new teeth.
 This unique approach offers patients a host of benefits:

 - Security: Implanted teeth sit within the jawbone just like real ones, meaning a patient can eat whatever they like without their prosthetic moving unexpectedly.

 - Reliable: When placed and restored by a professional, dental implants have an impressive 98% success rate after 10 years.